The Petrified Forest

-The Petrified Forest is a 1936 American film directed by Archie Mayo and based on Robert E. Sherwood's 1935 Broadway drama of the same name.
+The Petrified Forest is a 1936 American crime drama film directed by Archie Mayo and based on Robert E. Sherwood's 1934 drama of the same name.
 The motion picture stars Leslie Howard, Bette Davis and Humphrey Bogart.
 The screenplay was written by Delmer Daves and Charles Kenyon, and adaptations were later performed on radio and television.
 The film is set in Petrified Forest National Park in Arizona.
 According to Variety, Warner Bros. filmed two endings.
 Howard's character dies in one and survives in the other.
 In May 1945, Warner Bros. released another film based on Sherwood's play, Escape in the Desert.
-It pitches a Dutch flyer walking across country to San Francisco and others against a bunch of escaped Nazi POWs.
+It pits a Dutch flyer walking across country to San Francisco and others against a bunch of escaped Nazi POWs.

 Plot

 In the midst of the Great Depression, Alan Squier, a failed British writer, now a disillusioned, penniless drifter, wanders into a roadside diner in the remote town of Black Mesa, Arizona, at the edge of the Petrified Forest.
 The diner is run by Jason Maple, his daughter Gabrielle, and Gramp, Jason's father, who regales anyone who will listen with stories of his adventures in the Old West with such characters as Billy the Kid.

 Gabrielle's mother, a French war bride who fell in love with Jason when he was a young, handsome American serviceman, left her "dull defeated man" after World War I and moved back to France when Gabrielle was a baby.
 She now sends poetry to Gabrielle, who dreams of moving to Bourges, where her parents first met, to become an artist.
 Alan tells his story—how he wrote one novel, then lived in France for eight years with his publisher's wife, trying to write another—and Gabrielle is instantly smitten with him.

 Gabrielle shows Alan her paintings—the first time she has shown them to anyone—and reads him a favorite François Villon poem.
 Boze Hertzlinger, a beefy diner employee who has wooed Gabrielle in vain, grows jealous of Alan, who decides to leave forthwith.
 He mooches a ride from wealthy tourists Mr. and Mrs. Chisholm; but after only a few minutes on the road they encounter Duke Mantee, a notorious gangster fleeing a massive police pursuit, whose car has broken down.
 Duke and his gang seize the Chisholms' car and drive to the diner, where Duke has arranged to rendezvous with his girlfriend, Doris, on their way to Mexico.
 Alan, the Chisholms, and their chauffeur soon make their way back to the diner as well.